 Written by Ana Marfil, Diversity and Inclusion Leader for Schneider Electric US.
 She manages the initiatives and efforts to drive a more diverse and inclusive company.
-She passionate about helping others develop, and believes firmly that inclusion drives business performance.
+She is passionate about helping others develop, and believes firmly that inclusion drives business performance.

 Each year since 1968, National Hispanic Heritage Month is observed from September 15 to October 15, with the purpose of recognizing the contributions and vital presence of Spanish-speaking people living in the US, especially from Latin American descent.